mdbridge/click-by-voice/README.md

   * elements inside of iframes are missed
   * elements made clickable or focusable via JavaScript are missed
   * some invisible elements still appear to be hinted
-* the placement of hints is suboptimal and disrupts the flow of some webpages
+* The placement of hints is suboptimal and disrupts the flow of some webpages
-* sometimes hints are unreadable due to clipping
+* Sometimes hints are unreadable due to clipping
-* display of hints cannot be turned off
+* Display of hints cannot be turned off

 ## Using with voice commands